 One last tip, go to a professional for alterations to give you an expert fit and the most flattering hem length.
 Now that you have your outfit selected, let’s move on to shoes and accessories to complete your chic look.

-Shoe Shopping Tips for the Mother of the Bride & Groom
+Shoe Shopping Tips for Mother’s of the Bride & Groom

 A most important one: start early, even before your daughter or son is engaged.
 Shopping early is the best strategy for finding shoes you love, at your price, and want to wear all day.